 The work is varied and could include:

 - Predator trapping (for stoats, cats and possums)

 - Wasp and rat poisoning

 Most work is undertaken during regular working hours though there is a possibility of overnight trips outside the RNRP area in some periods.

 The work involves both working with rangers and alone, handling dead animals and putting toxins into bait stations.

 See the Rotoiti Nature Recovery Project pages for detail on all the work that you might be involved in.

 Fitness and skills required: Volunteers will need to have a high level of fitness and well-developed backcountry tramping skills.

 Lake Rotoiti from St Arnaud Range

-'High fitness.
-You need to be experienced at navigating in the bush, off track, with a map and compass and to have completed multi-day trips in the backcountry or have done similar work.
+Experience required: You need to be experienced and comfortable with navigating in the bush, off track, with a map and compass and to have completed multi-day trips in the backcountry or have done similar work.

 back to top